Who’s At Risk for Prostate Cancer?

 All men are at risk of having prostate cancer.
 About one man in nine will be diagnosed with it during their lifetime, but only one in 39 will die of this disease.
 About 80% of men who reach age 80 have cancer cells in their prostate.
 Besides being male, there are other things that contribute to the risk.

 The thing that raises your odds of having prostate cancer the most is age.
-If you’re white and have no family history, your odds go up sharply at 50.
-If you’re black or you have a close relative with prostate cancer, they jump up at 40.
-About two-thirds of all prostate cancers are diagnosed in men age 65 and older.
-But the older you are, the less aggressive the disease is, especially after 70.
+If you’re white and have no family history, your odds go up sharply at age 50.
+If you’re Black or you have a close relative with prostate cancer, they jump up at age 40.
+About two-thirds of all prostate cancers are diagnosed in men ages 65 and older.
+But the older you are, the less aggressive the disease is, especially after age 70.

 Studies have identified several inherited genes that appear to raise the risk of prostate cancer.
 Experts estimate that the hereditary form of prostate cancer accounts for just 5% to 10% of all cases.

-Prostate cancer happens about 60% more often in African-American men than in white American men.
+Prostate cancer happens about 60% more often in Black men than in white American men.
 And when it is diagnosed, the cancer is more likely to be advanced.
 But Japanese and African men living in their native countries have low rates of prostate cancer.
-Numbers for these groups rise sharply when the men immigrate to the U.S. African-Americans should begin prostate cancer tests at age 50.
+Numbers for these groups rise sharply when the men immigrate to the U.S. Black men should begin prostate cancer tests at age 50.

 Doctors don’t know why different races have different levels of prostate cancer, but they think things in the environment work together to make it more likely: